What to Do If Your Car Is Broken Into

 After you deal with the aftermath of a car break-in, it’s wise to assess the security of your car.
 Repair broken windows, fix locks, and change keyless entry codes to ensure no one can access your vehicle without your permission.

-Insurify’s drivers have found rates ranging from $41/mo. to $109/mo. in the last few days
+Insurify’s drivers have found rates ranging from $34/mo. to $239/mo. in the last few days

 Whether you’ve been the victim of a past break-in or you’re guarding against your first, follow these easy steps to improve your vehicle’s security:[3]

-• Practice secure parking habits.
 Always park your car in well-lit areas visible to both pedestrians and drivers.
-When possible, park in public garages with security cameras.
+When possible, park in public garages or parking lots with security cameras.
+Never leave valuable items, like a laptop or purse, visible in your car, whether you parked in your driveway or a mall parking lot.

-• Utilize car alarm systems.
 Car alarms are an effective deterrent.
 The alarm sounds if there’s an attempted break-in, but even the presence of an alarm can deter would-be thieves.
+And having a car alarm could help lower your premium — many car insurers offer discounts for having security devices.

-• Consider window tinting and privacy glass.
 Privacy glass makes viewing items inside your car more difficult from the outside.
-This makes your vehicle a less enticing target for thieves because they don’t know if anything of value is inside.
+This makes your vehicle a less enticing target for thieves looking to steal items because they don’t know if anything of value is inside.

-• Employ steering wheel locks and other security devices.
-Safety devices like steering wheel locks, brake locks, and car wheel clamps are valuable tools to prevent break-ins and car theft.
+Safety devices like steering wheel locks, brake locks, and car wheel clamps are valuable tools to prevent break-ins and motor vehicle theft.
 The more unappealing you can make your car to thieves, the more likely they are to move on.

 Car broken into FAQs